 How to speed up and optimize a WordPress website

-WordPress is definitely one of the most widespread CMSs.
-However, it's pretty slow in default configuration, especially, if the site has a lot of visitors and heavy content.
+WordPress is one of the most widespread and easily customizable CMSs.
+However, it's pretty slow in the default configuration, especially, if the site has a lot of visitors and heavy content, or uses a complex theme.
 Moreover, since 2010 Google has used page load times as a factor in its search ranking algorithms.

-Luckily, the flexibility of this CMS suggests numerous methods to speed up website loading time significantly.
-You can check your website using online tools such as Google Page Speed to track the website speed results after each step.
+Luckily, the flexibility of this CMS allows many methods to speed it up and lower the loading time of a website.
+You can check your website using online tools such as the ones below to track the website speed results after each step:

-NOTE: Before proceeding with any changes, make sure that you generate a full backup of your website.
-If you've created your site using Softaculous script installer, feel free to refer to this guide as well (step #4 – Backup software).
+NOTE: Make sure to create a backup of your website before making any changes.
+If the website was installed using the Softaculous script installer, feel free to refer to this guide as well (step #4 – Backup software).

 Choosing a theme

 A theme plays a key role in a website load speed.
-If you plan to create a busy blog, we recommend to do the research and testing to find the lightest and the most optimized theme.
+If you plan to create a busy blog, we recommend doing the research and testing to find the lightest and the most optimized theme.

-The main and the most important rule about choosing a theme for WordPress website is that WordPress theme should correspond to the content of your website.
-You should define the topic of your website and the content it should be filled with first, and only then choose a theme which will suit for your future website.
+The main and the most important rule about choosing a theme for the WordPress website is that WordPress theme should correspond to the content of your website.
+You should define the topic of your website and the content first, and only then choose a theme which will suit your needs.

-Many WordPress themes are flexibly customizable and allow WordPress users to tweak multiple theme options to create the desired look for their website.
-These options, if they are coded improperly, can create issues with changing theme to another one.
+Many WordPress themes are customizable and allow WordPress users to tweak multiple theme options to create the desired look for their websites.
+However, these options, if they are coded improperly, can create issues with changing the theme to another one.

-Some WordPress themes which are quite attractive at a first glance, can actually make your website load more slowly than it should.
-Below are several useful tips which can help you to select the best theme for your WordPress website:
+Some WordPress themes which are quite attractive at first glance can actually make your website load more slowly than it should.
+Below are several useful tips to help you select the best theme for your WordPress website: